 Sauvé / Côte-Vertu BRT

 Spanning 4.7 kilometres, the BRT service is running along Sauvé Street and Côte-Vertu Boulevard between Décarie and Berri.
-Occasional work will take place in 2021, mainly between Muir and Latour.
+Occasional work may take place in 2022 in order to fully finalize the project.

 The 121 Sauvé/Côte-Vertu line have priority traffic lights between the two métro stations and a reserved lane operating 24 hours a day, seven days a week.
 The BRT service allow those who travel along this busy corridor daily to reduce their travel times by 10% to 20%.

 Since 2019, the work was carried out in partnership with the City of Montréal to combine other work within the same period and reduce impacts on nearby residents and vehicle traffic.